realgolf/docs/src/data/basics.md

 ### Introducion

 The rules are the rules of 4Winning, Exact and Precision, in the following 'the Games,' which should be read by each user before starting to play.
-You can access them by logging into your account and then navigating to the 'Rules' tab in the dashboard or through the menu on the right-hand side. **Please read them carefully before playing**
+You can access them by logging into your account and then open the Menu by clicking on the three bars labeled Menu in the top right corner or by pressing "ctrl+m". **Please read them carefully before playing**

 ## Games

 ### Introduction

 The games represent different games you can play, including 4Winning, Exact, and Precision.
-You can access them by logging into your account and then navigating to the 'Games' tab in the dashboard or through the menu on the right-hand side.
+You can access them by logging into your account and then open the Menu by clicking on the three bars labeled Menu in the top right corner or by pressing "ctrl+m".

 ### 4Winning